 There are several different formats of Live Captioning you can choose, depending on the type of event you want to caption:

-Remote CART (Communication Access Real-time Translation) services provide instantaneous translation of speech to text with less than a two-second delay.
-A CART writer can listen remotely and transcribe an instructor's lecture verbatim, allowing students to read the text in real time on a computer in the classroom.
+Remote CART (Communication Access Real-time Translation) services provide instantaneous, near verbatim, translation of speech to text, with less than a two-second delay.
+A CART writer listens remotely and transcribes the audio, allowing the audience to read the text in real time.

-A captioning professional can be provided for large events, like graduation and sporting events, to transcribe all audio.
+A captioning professional can be provided for large events, like graduations, musicals, theater, poetry readings, awards ceremonies with names to be captioned, etc, to transcribe the audio.
 Captions are then displayed on a video screen so the audience can follow along live.

 Remote Text Interpreting: